DarlingtonProgramming/DarBots-Shared-Doc/standardization/Log_Files.md

     {
-        "startTime": "Integer of how many seconds have passed since epoch", "runningOpMode": "Class Name of the Running OpMode", "logs":[
+        "startTime": "Integer of how many seconds have passed since epoch", "runningOpMode": "Class Name of the Running OpMode", "priority": "Integer of Thread Priority, from 1 to 10", "logs":[
             {
                 "module": "ServoUsingMotor",